Lesson 1 — Flowman Basics#

 In this example we will access data stored in Amazon S3, so we need to provide some configurations like an

-anonymous credentials provider, proxy settings and so on.
+anonymous credential provider, proxy settings and so on.
 In this example all these configurations settings are stored

 in the file